mcrute/ubntmfi/inform_protocol.md

 Everything appears to be pull-based, even provisioning.
 This makes sense with the cloud controller where the controller has no access to your network.
-I haven't documented yet how anything works within the protocol, that's next.
+I have not documented yet how anything works within the protocol, that is next.
 This documents the overall protocol itself.

 The device will inform by executing an HTTP POST with an encrypted payload to